Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions

 i.e. as a sum over basis states of the fermionic matter $\ket{F}$ and gauge fields $\ket{\mathcal{G}}$, where $\varphi(F, \mathcal{G})$ is a complex amplitude.
 However, in general, such a state will not be gauge invariant --- to ensure gauge invariance one must impose conditions on $\varphi(F, \mathcal{G})$ which rule out non-gauge-invariant states.
 Defining the gauge field configuration $\ket{\mathcal{G}}$ as

 one can always write a state in the form

-where $\ket{\psi_{II}(\mathcal{G})}$ is a state of the matter, which now depends on the gauge field configuration in order to ensure gauge invariance, and $\psi_I(\mathcal{G})$ is a complex amplitude.
+where $\ket{\psi_{II}(\mathcal{G})}$ is a state of the matter, which now depends on the gauge field configuration in a way that ensures gauge invariance, and $\psi_I(\mathcal{G})$ is a complex amplitude.
 The sum is over all possible gauge field configurations on all the links, which we express in the basis of eigenstates of $U(\site{x}, k) = Q(\site{x}, k)$, denoted the magnetic basis (though equation~\eqref{eq:ansatz-integral-form} remains valid in any basis).

 We wish to construct an ansatz for both $\psi_I(\mathcal{G})$ and $\ket{\psi_{II}(\mathcal{G})}$ which satisfies the desiderata already mentioned: it should be computationally tractable to evaluate observables, gauge invariant, and result in a final state which obeys an entanglement area law.
 The GGPEPS ansatz meets all of these conditions.